Bits of Life: Hop

 Chin Gow's father rejoiced when he was born, for boys brought good luck, whereas girl babies bring only misery.
 Three of Chin's sisters had been thrown into the Canton river at birth, and this barbaric custom horrified the young boy.
-When Chin (Lon Chaney) reaches manhood, he moves to San Francisco where he opens a dozen opium dens.
-He falls in love with Toy Sing (Anna May Wong) and wins her hand in marriage only after tricking her into believing he has quit the opium trade.
+When Chin reaches manhood, he moves to San Francisco where he opens a dozen opium dens.
+He falls in love with Toy Sing and wins her hand in marriage only after tricking her into believing he has quit the opium trade.
 Returning from a long trip to New York, he learns that Toy Sing has given birth to a daughter in his absence.
 He nearly strangles his wife to death when he learns that she has given him a girl baby.
 He threatens to slay the child, but first he goes into the next room to calm himself down with some opium.
 A friend arrives with a crucifix sent by the local priest as a good luck symbol.
 The friend nails it to the wall with a long spike and is shocked to see blood dripping down the wall.
 Racing to the next room, they discover that Chin Gow in his opium-induced coma had been leaning against the wall, and the spike was driven into the back of his skull, killing him instantly.

 The Intrigue

-Reginald Vanderbrook (John Bowers) is on a yachting trip around the world when he meets a beautiful native girl on an island stopover.
+Reginald Vanderbrook is on a yachting trip around the world when he meets a beautiful native girl on an island stopover.
 He follows her through the streets into a Hindu temple where some East Indian men call her "Princess".
 Suddenly a group of Hindus surround him and are about to kill him.
 But Reginald wakes up to find himself sitting in a dentist's chair, having a tooth pulled.
 The whole adventure turns out to be just a dream induced by anesthesia.